singnet/das-poc/service/README.md

 }
 ```

-The asterisk `*' in the beginning of each assignment indicates an unordered assignment.
+The asterisk `*` in the beginning of each assignment indicates an unordered assignment.
 This is not relevant for assignments with only one variable as the above but it's relevant when we have more than one variable.
-Let's search for concepts that are similar to eachother:
+Let's search for concepts that are similar to each other:

 ```
 ./scripts/das-cli.sh --das-key iemxjwpwmkoildfjwecj query --query "Link Similarity \$1 \$2"